mlindegarde/misc--2025-draft/README.md

 * Each team starts two QBs, 3 WRs, 3 RBs, 2 TE, 3 Flex, 1 K, and 1 DST each week.
 * Each team can have up to five rookies on their taxi squad.

-## LFFL Draft Format
+## LFFL Rookie Draft Format
 * The LFFL rookie draft is 4 rounds long.
 * Each manager starts with one pick per round; however, this can change as a result of trades.
-* I have the 5th, 7th, 17th, and 20th picks in the 2025 LFFL Draft.
+* I have the 5th, 7th, 17th, and 20th picks in the 2025 LFFL Rookie Draft.
+* The other managers in the league have a tendancy to draft players from Ohio State.

+## LFFL Veteran Draft Format
+* The LFFL rookie draft is 2 rounds long.
+* Each manager starts with one pick per round; however, this can change as a result of trades.
+* I have the 1st and 11th picks in the 2025 LFFL Veteran Draft.
 * The other managers in the league have a tendancy to draft players from Ohio State.

 ## My Draft Preferences
 * I always look at the data in `2025-my-active-roster.csv` to identify areas of need.
 To do this, I: